 4. While your kale/mushroom and peas are cooking, in a separate pot cook your pasta according to package instructions.
 Drain, set aside and toss with about 1 tablespoon of olive oil so it does not all stick together.

-5. In a soup bowl, place a large spoonful of pasta in bottom of bowl then ladle a couple scoops of the soup over the pasta.
+5. In a soup bowl, place a large spoonful of pasta in the bottom of the bowl then ladle a couple of scoops of the soup over the pasta.
 (I never add the pasta to my actual soup mixture on the stove.
 Pasta grows and soaks up all of your good broth so keep them separate always!)